Zeba-Xie/RTMDet-R2/README.md

 | :--------: | :--------: | :---: | :------: | :------: | :---------: | :--------: | :------------: | :------: | :--------: |
 |RTMDet-t|IN|RR|90.63|97.44|6.19|16.91|231|[config](configs/rtmdet-r2/hrsc/t-9x.py)|[model](https://pan.baidu.com/s/133jnFCjYreqMcf7cMNC36Q)|

-* By default, HRSC dataset trained with 9x schedule and image size 800*800.
+* By default, HRSC2016 dataset trained with 9x schedule and image size 800*800.
-* The FPS test is conducted on 443 images in the DOTA test set to calculate the average value.
+* The FPS test is conducted on 443 images in the HRSC2016 test set to calculate the average value.

 **Note**: